Vinatulo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. chmod 753 hello will sets the mode of the file hello to this.
 11. chmod --reference=olleh hello will sets the mode of the file hello the same as olleh’s mode.
 12. chmod -R +111 */ will adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 13. mkdir -m 751 my_dir will creat a directory withpermission 751.
+14 chgrp school hello will changes the group owner to school for the file hello.